 A student registered with SSD may bring a complaint about an alleged discriminatory practice or decision regarding eligibility to the SSD Director.
 If the SSD Director is alleged to have discriminated, then the complaint may be brought to the AVP.
 The complaint may be verbal or in writing and must describe the matter to be resolved.
 The SSD Director or the AVP will first seek to resolve the complaint by informal means.
 The SSD Director or AVP will agree to meet in person with the complaining student within five (5) working days of receipt of the complaint.
-For verbal complaints, the SSD Director or AVP must provide a verbal response to the complainant within five (5) working days of receipt of the complaints, the SSD Director or AVP must provide a written response to the complainant within five (5) working days of receipt of the complainant within five (5) working days of receipt of the complaint.
+For verbal complaints, the SSD Director or AVP must provide a verbal response to the complainant within five (5) working days of receipt of the complaints, the SSD Director or AVP must provide a written response to the complainant within five (5) working days of receipt of the complaint.
 This step, if successful, can provide a speedy resolution to the dispute.